BeastImran/all_utility_bot_public_repo/README.md

 ## Text Translation Help Message

-> Translate text from one to another language 🔤.
+> *I can also Translate text from one to another language 🔤.*
 >
 > 1️⃣ : Send the original text.\
-> 2️⃣ : Reply to the original text using below commands\.
+> 2️⃣ : Reply to the original text using `/tr` command.
 >
 > *_OR_*
 >